Australian cricket team against Pakistan in the UAE in 2014–15

 Australia cricket team toured the United Arab Emirates (UAE) from 5 October to 3 November 2014 and played one Twenty20 International (T20I), three One Day Internationals (ODIs) and two Test matches against Pakistan.
-The series was played in the UAE owing to ongoing security concerns in Pakistan.
+It was a home series for Pakistan, which was played in the UAE owing to ongoing security concerns in Pakistan.
 The limited over matches were dominated by Australia while a rampant Pakistan whitewashed the Test series.

 Squads

 Aaron Finch succeeded George Bailey as captain in the T20I.